Mrxiaoyuer/TerraByte/geotest/README.md

 - You may encounter a TypeScript error like:
   > Cannot find module '@arcgis/core/assets/esri/themes/light/main.css' or its corresponding type declarations.

-  This happens when TypeScript/Next is asked to import raw CSS from a node module without a CSS module declaration.
-Options to fix:
+  Options:
-  - Add a global `declarations.d.ts` or `global.d.ts` in `geotest` with: declare module '*.css';
+  - Add a global `declarations.d.ts` or `global.d.ts` with:
+    declare module '*.css';
     Then restart your TypeScript server and rebuild.
-  - Alternatively, avoid importing ArcGIS CSS from JS; instead import or copy the needed ArcGIS CSS into your app's global CSS (e.g., add `@import` to `app/globals.css` or include the files via `public/`).
+  - Alternatively, import or copy the needed ArcGIS CSS into `app/globals.css`.
-  - In the simplified `map-display.tsx` we intentionally did not import the ArcGIS theme CSS via JS to avoid the TS error; however ArcGIS controls will look best if their CSS is included.
-You can add ArcGIS CSS to the global stylesheet or add a `.d.ts` declaration.

-2) ArcGIS library size & bundling
-- `@arcgis/core` is a relatively large library.
-To avoid bundling it on the server, the component dynamically imports ArcGIS modules (`import("@arcgis/core/Map")`) and the component is a client component ("use client") so the heavy code runs in the browser.
+  - In this demo the component avoids importing ArcGIS theme CSS via TS files to reduce friction.

-3) Screenshot reliability
+2) Screenshot reliability
 - `view.takeScreenshot()` works in most cases but may fail in some browsers or for very large view sizes.
-Previous versions of this component included multi-stage fallbacks (pixel ratio reduction and manual canvas compositing).
-Those were removed to simplify the code.
-If you need robust cross-browser behavior, consider adding a small fallback strategy:
+- For robustness, consider:
   - Retry with reduced pixel ratio on failure.
-  - Composite canvases found under the map container into one image as a last resort (watch for CORS-security/tainted canvases).
+  - Composite canvases found under the map container into one image as a last resort (watch for CORS/security regarding tainted canvases).

-4) Where uploaded images are stored (dev)
+3) Where uploaded images are stored (dev)
-- The `app/api/upload/route.ts` present in this demo writes uploads into `public/uploads/`.
+- The `app/api/upload/route.ts` writes uploads into `public/uploads/`.
 This is fine for local testing, but not for production use.
-Replace with a cloud storage service (S3, etc.) for production.
+Replace with a cloud storage service for production.

-5) TypeScript, CSS imports, and Next.js
-- If you import third-party CSS directly from node_modules, you might need to configure Next.js appropriately or add CSS declarations.
-- If you run into type errors related to CSS imports, add a declaration file as described above.
+4) Git / accidental add notes
+- `.gitignore` was updated to include common venv and tooling files.
+If you staged unwanted files, unstage them with: git restore --staged .
+- To remove already committed files from the repository index while keeping local copies: git rm -r --cached path/to/file-or-folder git commit -m "Remove sensitive/unnecessary files from repo and update .gitignore"

 Development tips & extension points
 ----------------------------------
 - Reintroducing cropped area captures:
   - When you want to allow the user to draw a rectangle/polygon and only capture that area, add the Sketch widget from `@arcgis/core/widgets/Sketch`, capture the drawn geometry, then:
     - Either pass the extent to `view.takeScreenshot({ area: extent })` (supported in many ArcGIS versions).
-    - Or take a full screenshot and then map map screen coordinates -> image pixels and crop the canvas (be careful to calculate pixel scaling when screenshot dimensions differ from viewport).
+    - Or take a full screenshot and then map screen coordinates -> image pixels and crop the canvas (be careful to calculate pixel scaling when screenshot dimensions differ from viewport).
 - Splitting complexity:
   - If you want advanced capture logic and fallbacks, implement the capture logic in a separate helper (e.g., `lib/capture.ts`) and keep `map-display.tsx` focused on UI & wiring.
 - Debugging: